Persistent Depressive Disorder (PDD)

 Difficulty concentrating

-If you recognize these signs of chronic depression in yourself, it’s typically recommended that you meet with a mental health professional for evaluation, treatment advice, and possible therapy such as talk therapy or cognitive behavioral therapy (CBT).
-Living with the effects of PDD over the long term without treatment can also increase a person’s risk of misusing alcohol or recreational drugs and developing a substance use disorder.
-That’s another reason why it can be important to seek treatment for depression symptoms as soon as possible.
+If you recognize these signs of chronic depression in yourself, meet with a mental health professional for evaluation, treatment advice, and possible therapy, such as talk therapy or cognitive-behavioral therapy (CBT).
+Living with the effects of PDD over the long term without treatment can also increase a person’s risk of misusing alcohol or recreational substances and developing a substance use disorder.
+For this reason, seeking treatment for depression symptoms as soon as possible is important.

 The potential impacts of PDD